-effect on North Korean diplomats511 suggest that human rights sanctions the assets they seize and contribute to the fund its legitimacy by accepting monitored food and medical assistance, and more meaningful humanitarian engagement.
+effect on North Korean diplomats511 suggest that human rights sanctions can put Pyongyang in the position of defending its legitimacy by accepting monitored food and medical assistance, and more meaningful humanitarian engagement.

 To Defund the Police State.
 In addition to the important symbolic step of targeting senior North Korean officials, despite their lack of direct exposure to the financial system, coalition members should adopt the more practical strategy of targeting the financial infrastructure that pays and equips the specific agencies that perpetrate crimes against humanity.
 North Korean government agencies fund their salaries and expenses through their own foreign trade networks, which sanctions can target selectively.
 For example: